Convex-Dev/design/papers/convex-whitepaper.md

 * Multiple Peers may propose Blocks at the same time.
 In this case, stake weighed voting would be used to resolve conflicts and determine which Blocks are included first.
 It may take an additional round or two to resolve such conflicts into a stable Ordering, though overall this is actually more efficient since multiple Blocks are being brought into Consensus in a similar overall number of rounds.
 * The network might not reach a quiescent state before further new Blocks are added.
 This is not an issue: consensus will be confirmed for the initial Block(s) while the new Blocks are still being propagated at earlier stages.
-* Some Peers might misbehave, or be temporarily unavailable.
+* Some Peers might misbehave or be temporarily unavailable.
 Again, this is not a problem as long as a sufficient number of Good Peers are still operating and connected, since the consensus thresholds can still be met.
 Temporarily disconnected or offline Peers can "catch up" later.
 * The Peer Network may not be fully connected, potentially adding `O(log(number of peers))` additional rounds of propagation assuming that each Peer propagates to a small constant number of other Peers in each time period.
-However in practice, these additional rounds may not be needed because a smaller number of highly staked and well-connected Peers will be able to confirm consensus without waiting for the rest of the Network.
+However, in practice, these additional rounds may not all be needed because a smaller number of highly staked and well-connected Peers will be able to confirm consensus without waiting for the rest of the Network.

 #### Important note on complexity